buildtesters/buildtest/docs/configuring_buildtest.rst

 Clean Build
 -------------

-buildtest will write test in ``BUILDTEST_TESTDIR``.
+buildtest will write test in directory specified by ``BUILDTEST_TESTDIR``.
 Often times, you may want to preserve tests across subsequent builds.

 For instance you may be interested in building test for different shell and preserve all tests during the previous builds, this can be done by setting